Project-Counter/cop5/source/appendices/a-glossary-of-terms.rst

    * - Publication date\ |br|\ |lb|
        Publication_Date
-     - An optional field in COUNTER item reports and Provider Discovery Reports.
+     - The date of release by the publisher to customers of a content item.

-       The date of release by the publisher to customers of a content item.
+       An element in COUNTER Item Reports.
      -

    * - Publisher